Gender Gap and Equal Pay Act FAQs

 How We Can Help

 We can help you navigate these issues and get clarity on your rights and obligations, and to help with your self evaluation if you are an employer who would like to avoid future liability under the Massachusetts Equal Pay Act.
-You can use the button below to schedule a call back from a member of our team, give us a call at 781-784-2322, or fill out our web form to let us know a little more about your situation.
+You can use the button below to schedule a call back from a member of our team, or give us a call at 781-784-2322.